IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 If you are adding support to a big cryptography library, you will probably need a lot a detection rules, possibly with a lot of dependent detection rules.
 Depending on how your cryptography library is structured, this may result in a large web of widely connected rules, which may make it hard to visualize and reason about.

 To make it easily visualizable, we provide a language-agnostic way to export all your detection rules to a simple JSON representation.
-This is done with the [`ExportRules`](../engine/src/main/java/com/ibm/engine/serializer/ExportRules.java) class, that you can extend with a unit test to automatically generate this JSON export each time you run the test.
+This is done with the [`ExportRules`](../engine/src/main/java/com/ibm/engine/serializer/ExportRules.java) class, that you can extend with a unit test to automatically generate this JSON export each time you run the test ([`ExportJavaRulesToJsonTest`](../java/src/test/java/com/ibm/plugin/rules/ExportJavaRulesToJsonTest.java) in Java).
 It will be exported to `target/rules.json` in your language module.

 You can then build whatever representation you like from this JSON export.
 In Java, we provide a graph representation using the `pyvis` Python library.
 The file [`parse.py`](../java/rule-graph/parse.py) is a Python script parsing the JSON and building a graph, that gets exported into an [HTML file](../docs/index.html) that you can visualize in your browser.
+This script can be reused in to create the same graph for the language of your choice, provided that you have exported the rules to the same JSON format.

 | ![example graph](./images/graph.png) |
 |:--:|